 Though we can change how we meet people, dating isn’t going anywhere.
 If you’re wondering how to find love, learn how to become your own matchmaker.

 The world is more interconnected today than it’s ever been before.
 You feel like you have access to millions of people who aren’t the one for you because, well, you do.
-If you’re at a loss as to how to find love, a good place to start is to think about what you want in a dating experience.
+If you’re asking yourself “will I ever find love?”, a good place to start is to think about what you want in a dating experience.

 You Want: Social Evidence